MartinBulla/RWLE_predation_timing/Data/READ_ME.txt

 - for a successful nest with loggers end_expo is based on the logger data, i.e. on the precise time when parents left the nest with chicks, and estimated as last_ok minus one day (logger_min1day), or if we found both eggs and chicks in a nest (a partly hatched nest) end_expo is based on last_ok minus half a day (logger_minhalfday)

-- for a successful nest without loggers end_expo is based on the visit when all chicks were found in/near a nest and estimated as last_visit minus 1-day (visit_min1day), based on the visit where we found both eggs and chicks in a nest (a partly hatched nest) and estimated as last_visit minus 0.5 day (visit_minhalfday) or based on the expected date of hatching (hde), unless last_ok was after after expected hatch date as then end_expo represents last_ok plus one day (last_ok+1); note hde and last_ok+1 represent cases were tiny-eggshell pieces (indicating hatching) were found on the nest or parents were seen witch chicks of unknown age
+- for a successful nest without loggers end_expo is based on the visit when all chicks were found in/near a nest and estimated as last_visit minus 1-day (visit_min1day), based on the visit where we found both eggs and chicks in a nest (a partly hatched nest) and estimated as last_visit minus 0.5 day (visit_minhalfday) or based on the expected date of hatching (hde), unless last_ok was after expected hatch date as then end_expo represents last_ok plus one day (last_ok+1); note hde and last_ok+1 represent cases were tiny-eggshell pieces (indicating hatching) were found on the nest and/or parents were seen witch chicks of unknown age

 - for successful nests found at hatching start_expo = end_expo = last_visit; these nests are not used in the survival analyses (found_at_hatching)